Our knowledge of orthopaedics. Your best health.

 Infantile Hemangioma

-Hemangiomas of the skin are common in infants.
+Hemangiomas of the skin are common in infants — hence, people will call them "stork bites."
 They are sometimes present at birth, but most typically appear within the first weeks or months of life.
-Most infant hemangiomas are capillary hemangiomas, although cavernous and compound types do occur.
 Girls are affected slightly more often than boys.

 Common infantile hemangiomas follow the same growth pattern: a period of rapid growth, often during the first year, followed by a period of tumor shrinkage (called involution or regression).
-How long it takes for the tumor to reach full-size and then shrink varies greatly, but most infantile hemangiomas have finished involution by the time the child reaches puberty.

-Most of these hemangiomas will shrink completely on their own and require no treatment.
-However, some hemangiomas can cause problems with vital functions like breathing, eating, and seeing, and require some form of treatment.
-In addition, because these tumors can grow to be large and often appear on the face, neck, and scalp, a child's emotional needs must be considered when determining treatment options.
+• However, some hemangiomas can cause problems with vital functions like breathing, eating, and seeing, and therefore require some form of treatment.
+Because these tumors can grow to be large and often appear on the face, neck, and scalp, a child's emotional needs must be considered when determining treatment options.

 Hemangiomas in Muscle, Bone, and Internal Organs